HL7/us-cql-ig/input/pagecontent/patterns-condition.md

 USCore defines [USCore Condition Encounter Diagnosis]({{site.data.fhir.ver.uscore7}}/StructureDefinition-us-core-condition-encounter-diagnosis.html) and [USCore Condition Problems and Health Concerns]({{site.data.fhir.ver.uscore7}}/StructureDefinition-us-core-condition-problems-health-concerns.html).

 Many clinical systems make a distinction between the active conditions for a patient (i.e. the problem list or health concerns) and the diagnoses associated with an encounter.
 Problem list items and health concerns are typically documented with additional information about the condition such as prevalence period and clinical status, while encounter diagnoses typically have less information, usually only the diagnosis code as part of the encounter information.
 Within FHIR, both these types of data are represented using the Condition resource.
 The category element is used to indicate which kind of data the Condition represents, a problem list item, a health concern, or an encounter diagnosis.
+The [FHIRCommon]({{site.data.fhir.ver.cql}}/Library-FHIRCommon.html) has functions for distinguishing category if needed.

-Typical code systems for Condition.code include ICD-10, SNOMED, and LOINC.
+Typical code systems for `Condition.code` include ICD-10, SNOMED, and LOINC.
 For historical conditions there will also be ICD-9.

 ### Modifier Elements